Quantum Protocol Specifications

 allows users to track the status of their proof during the aggregation process.

 Within a designated time window, the Quantum Node aggregates all user-submitted proofs into an Aggregated Proof ().
-The aggregation is encoded in a binary Merkle tree, whose root, known as the Superproof Root, is submitted and then verified on the QuantumVerifier contract deployed on Ethereum.
+The aggregation is encoded in a binary Merkle tree, whose root, known as the Super Root, is submitted and then verified on the QuantumVerifier contract deployed on Ethereum.
 Post this users can verify that their individual proof is included in the aggregated proof.
 This process, referred to as the Inclusion Check, involves obtaining an inclusion_proof

 from the Quantum Node.
 The inclusion_proof